-Emergency ambulance transportation by a licensed ambulance service (either ground or Air Ambulance) to the nearest Hospital where the required Emergency Health Care Services can be performed.
+Emergency ambulance transportation by a licensed ambulance service (either ground or air ambulance) to the nearest Hospital where the required Emergency Health Care Services can be performed.

-Non-Emergency ambulance transportation by a licensed ambulance service (either ground or Air Ambulance, as the Claims Administrator determines appropriate) between facilities only when the transport meets one of the following:
+Non-Emergency ambulance transportation by a licensed ambulance service (either ground or air ambulance, as the Claims Administrator determines appropriate) between facilities only when the transport meets one of the following:

-- From an out-of-Network Hospital to the closest Network Hospital when Covered Health Care Services are required. - To the closest Network Hospital that provides the required Covered Health Care Services that were not available at the original Hospital. - From a short-term acute care facility to the closest Network long-term acute care facility (LTAC), Network Inpatient Rehabilitation Facility, or other Network sub-acute facility where the required Covered Health Care Services can be delivered.
+- From an out-of-Network Hospital to the closest Network Hospital when Covered Health Care Services are required. - To the closest Network Hospital that provides the required Covered Health Care Services that were not available at the original Hospital. - From a short-term acute care facility to the closest Network long-term acute care facility (LTAC), Network Inpatient Rehabilitation Facility, or other Network sub-acute facility where the required Covered Health Care Services can be delivered. - The plan allows transport from facility to home when the Covered Person is in end-of-life care.